Skip to main content

 Research Themes

 Three central thematic areas fostering the accelerated synthesis, analysis and translation of novel molecules have been identified as the core focus areas for the ISI.
-The pursuit of innovation will be facilitated by world-class, cutting-edge technologies available within the ISB, the future hub of ISI.
+The pursuit of innovation will be facilitated by world-class, cutting-edge technologies available within Woodson Hall, the future hub of ISI.

 Within ISI, the synergy between and across themes will permeate the research and teaching environment, benefiting undergraduates, graduate students, faculty and staff in an unparalleled manner at NC State.
 Furthermore, integrating the humanities, social sciences and the arts will infuse a holistic perspective into our research and training efforts within the molecular sciences.